 Rummaging through a deteriorating memory for noteworthy creative nonfiction titles to compare with Devil’s Tango, the first title coming to mind is La Bloga friend Tom Miller’s, Death of the Saguaro.

-It’s nothing like Pineda’s volume, and I navigated over to Miller’s website in search of a quotation to exemplify Miller’s version of “creative nonfiction” as a worthy contrast to Nicole Pineda’s style.
+It’s nothing like Pineda’s volume, and I navigated over to Miller’s website in search of a quotation to exemplify Miller’s version of “creative nonfiction” as a worthy contrast to Cecile Pineda’s style.
 I struck out since Saguaro’s publisher, Arte Publico, shares a flash program instead of cut-and-pasteable text.

 While there, I noted Miller’s renewed his offer to tour Cuba with gente genuinely interested in literary arts as practiced in Cuba.
 The trip encompasses a diachronic approach from pre-independence to writers whom travelers will meet during the tour.